Quail Hill, Irvine, California

 Quail Hill is a village in the southern part of Irvine, Orange County, California.
 It is one of the seven communities that belong to the University area of the City of Irvine.
 The village's name comes from a distinctive rock formation that adjoins 600 acre of open space.

 Located next to the 405 freeway, Quail Hill is close to major employment, entertainment and dining areas of the city.

-At the foot of Quail Hill there is the Quail Hill Loop Trail that provides public access to a natural surface trail.
+There are also numerous paved and dirt trails, both throughout the area, as well as connected to the larger trail networks in Irvine.